matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

 In manufacturing, idle machines burn money.
 In software, idle people burn opportunity.
 Waiting waste is the silent cost of slow builds, blocked reviews, overloaded dependencies, or delayed feedback.

 Every delay in the feedback loop weakens flow and motivation.
-Engineers lose context, teams lose pace, and the organisation loses learning.
+Engineers lose context, teams lose pace, and users wait longer for improvements.

-Reducing waiting means collapsing those loops — making feedback continuous, not calendar-driven — so progress never depends on someone else’s availability.
+Reducing waiting means collapsing those loops — making feedback continuous, not calendar-driven — so progress never depends on someone else's availability.

 ### How to reduce waiting